 Released as part of the 'March madness' hardware week preceding Apple's 25 March services press event, the iPad mini (2019) has much to recommend it - and in fact, the new mini has a great claim to be the best-value iPad currently on the market.
-But readers will know by now that Apple fans are never satisfied.
+But regular readers will know by now that Apple fans are never satisfied.

 This is why we're already wondering about the follow-up.
 When will Apple release the next iPad mini, and what design changes, new features and tech specs can we expect?
 Almost as importantly, how much will the iPad mini 2020 cost?

 - iPad mini: October 2012

 - iPad mini 4: September 2015

 See that massive gap between the fourth and fifth generations?
 That's what makes it hard to guess Apple's next step.
 Four autumns in a row saw iPad mini releases, then we had to wait three and a half years.